iggredible/Learn-Vim/ch09_macros.md

 ```

 Here is the breakdown of the steps:
-- `qaq` records an empty macro "a.
+- `qaq` records an empty macro a.
 It is necessary to start with an empty register because when you recursively call the macro, it will run whatever is in that register.
 - `qa` starts recording on register a.
 - `0` goes to the first character in the current line.
 - `W` goes to the next WORD.
 - `~` toggles the case of the character under the cursor.
 - `j` goes down one line.
-- `@a` executes macro "a.
+- `@a` executes macro a.
 - `q` stops recording.

 Now you can just run `@a` and watch Vim execute the macro recursively.